DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ### Step 1.
 Fork the GitHub Repo and clone to your local machine

-- Go to the [main Github repo[(https://github.com/saltedlolly/DigiByte-DigiFacts-JSON)] and click 'Fork' in the top right.
+- Go to the [here](https://github.com/saltedlolly/DigiByte-DigiFacts-JSON)] and click 'Fork' in the top right.
 - Clone the forked repo to your local machine.
 You can do this using [GitHub Desktop](https://desktop.github.com/)

 ### Step 2.
 Setup Visual Studio Code